centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

 3. Restart the Gorgone daemon:

-    From the Remote Server, run the following command to restart Gorgone service:
+    From the Remote Server, run the following command to restart the Gorgone service:

     ```shell
     systemctl restart gorgoned